back

 Why Feedback Matters

 One of the main benefits of providing feedback is that it promotes continuous improvement.
-When you give honest, specific, and actionable feedback, you empower your employees to make the necessary changes to improve their performance, which leads to better results for your team and organization.
+When you give honest, specific, and actionable feedback, you empower your employees to make the necessary changes to improve their performance.
+Feedback also helps identify bad habits and behaviors before they can escalate or damage the working environment.
+Well-delivered feedback can also strengthen trust between you and your employees.

 Part 2